 Please note that Loyola does not provide aides, services, or devices for personal use or study.
 Additionally, any accommodations that fundamentally alter the nature of the course work, the materials assigned, or are unduly burdensome financially or administratively will not be provided.

-In order to use SAC’s testing accommodations, It is the student’s responsibility to schedule exams with accommodations using the SAC Exam Scheduling Form.
+In order to use SAC’s testing accommodations, It is the student’s responsibility to schedule exams with accommodations using Accommodate.
 Alternatively, students may also make different arrangements directly with faculty.

 Reduced Distraction Environment